Ananthakumar-Sethuramanujam/Machine-Learning/README.md

 # Machine-Learning
+Contents:
+   1. Machine Learning Projects I have worked on
-Machine Learning Projects, Machine Learning Algorithm implementations are maintained here
+   2. Machine Learning Algorithm implementations from scratch
+   3. Code to automate Data Science